Mirantis/compliance/README.md

 ## Usage

-In order to generate the documentation appropriate to your system, you can either download and install the [Compliance Masonry](https://github.com/opencontrol/compliance-masonry/) command-line tool on to your local workstation or run the official [Compliance Masonry Docker image](https://store.docker.com/community/images/opencontrolorg/compliance-masonry) from the root of this repository as follows:
+In order to generate the documentation appropriate to your system, you can either download and install the [Compliance Masonry](https://github.com/opencontrol/compliance-masonry/) command-line tool on to your local workstation or run the official [Compliance Masonry Docker image](https://store.docker.com/community/images/opencontrolorg/compliance-masonry) at the root of the `examples/DockerEE-comppliance` directory as follows:

 ```sh
 docker run --rm -v "$PWD":/opencontrol -w /opencontrol opencontrolorg/compliance-masonry get